 English Programme: Sunday 28th June 2019 to Wednesday 15th July 2020

-Please note the short version of itinerary below is regularly updated but small changes may occur.
+Please note the full itinerary for 2020 will be produced by April 2020 but the short version of itinerary below is regularly updated though small changes may occur.

 Day 1 Arrive in the incomparable Roman and Georgian city of Bath, meet your Open Palace Programme Leader, settle into your delightful accommodation and enjoy a welcome tea.

 Day 2 Induction day – a chance to get to know the city of Bath and find out more about the programme with a special walking guide.

 Days 3-5 You will take part in a series of focused practical seminars at the Bath Preservation Trust sites, including No 1 Royal Crescent.
 You will also have free time to explore the sites of this World Heritage City for yourselves such as the Roman Baths and the Jane Austen centre.